 We also provide courses for CASAC credit in New York - on site at your offices - custom designed to meet your employee's needs.

-Dan Pitzer and John Crepsac have coordinated the National Association of Social Workers (NASW) NYC Chapter Addictions Institute for the past decade, bringing together the world's leading experts in addiction treatment and research.
+Dan Pitzer and John Crepsac have coordinated the National Association of Social Workers (NASW) NYC Chapter Addictions Institute for many years, bringing together the world's leading experts in addiction treatment and research.
 We apply this experience to organizing and delivering quality learning experiences to organizations everywhere.
 (See the Addictions Institute links below.)

-All of the Breaking The Chain staff personnel are available for training sessions.
+All Breaking The Chain staff personnel are available for training sessions.

-• "Addictions in the Workplace and the Evolving Role of the Social Worker" to be presented at the National Association of Social Workers (NASW) New York City Chapter Addictions Institute in May 2009.
-Download the PowerPoint presentation (.PDF, 1.1 MB), or download the event brochure (.PDF, 1.5 MB), or see the NASW NYC web site (link opens in a new tab or window) for registration and more information.
+• "Addictions in the Workplace and the Evolving Role of the Social Worker" presented at the National Association of Social Workers (NASW) New York City Chapter Addictions Institute in May 2009.
+Download the PowerPoint presentation (.PPT, 1.1 MB), or see or download the event brochure (.PDF, 1.5 MB), or browse the NASW NYC web site (link opens in a new tab or window).

-Download articles by Dan Pitzer and John Crepsac (.PDF, 305 KB) about substance abuse and addiction, as published in September 2000 by the National Association of Social Workers.
+See or download articles by Dan Pitzer and John Crepsac (.PDF, 305 KB) regarding substance abuse and addiction, published in September 2000 by the National Association of Social Workers (NASW).

 • "Engaging Managers in an Economic Downturn: EAP as a Resource" presented at the EAPA International Conference in Dallas, Texas, October 22, 2009.
-Download a .PDF version of Dan Pitzer's Powerpoint presentation (.PDF, 696 KB).
+See or download a .PDF version of Dan Pitzer's presentation (.PDF, 696 KB).

 • "I attended Dan Pitzer's engaging presentation at the EAPA 2008 World conference in Atlanta.
 I left energized and excited to implement many of his suggestions.
 He really gave me tools to expand my EAP practice as well as ways to engage Management and build partnerships.
 Management consultation has become the bedrock of the EAP program.
 This has allowed me to recreate the focus of the program to working closely with managers to develop programming to meet their needs and goals.
 The focus on management consulting has given birth to numerous training programs for supervisors and managers to meet the needs and goals of administration.
 Refocusing on the business aspects and needs of the hospital, like performance measures and employee satisfaction ratings opened up a whole new area of practice, increasing the importance and presence of the EAP.
 I highly recommend this training."